ACTS International, How to know God, religion and morality, inspirational living and real Christianity : Actsweb

 However, it isn't possible to deaden inner anxiety.
 It will reveal itself in many ways.

 For instance, George withdraws when he is upset, hurt, or uptight.
 Susan talks endlessly to cover her anxiety.
 Bill chain smokes to avoid facing his.
 Harry attacks when he feels threatened.
-Jack dominates and Joy procrastinates.
+Jack dominates and Jessica procrastinates.
 Dennis is a constant complainer.
 Joan is a compulsive eater, Fred a compulsive drinker, Tom a compulsive worker, and Frank a compulsive gambler—all because of unresolved worry and anxiety.

 Anxiety may also express itself in a physical way.
 Stuttering, abdominal pains, high blood pressure, a twitch, allergies, ulcers, nervous stomach, tension headaches—all have been named by doctors as symptoms of anxiety and worry.